grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 - Functionality to pick a connection for each RPC in the subchannel, including the ability to queue RPCs while waiting for new connections to be established.
+- Modify pick_first to handle the subchannel transitioning from READY to CONNECTING state.

 ### Configuration